MicrobesRovinj/Korlevic_EpiphyticDynamics_FrontMicrobiol_2021/submission/supplementary.md

 }

-\caption{Seasonal dynamics of observed number of OTUs, Chao1, ACE, exponential of the Shannon Diversity Index and Inverse Simpson Index of bacterial and archaeal communities from the surfaces of the macrophytes \textit{C. nodosa} (Mixed Settlement) and \textit{C. cylindracea} (Mixed and Monospecific Settlement) and in the ambient seawater.\label{calculators}}\label{fig:unnamed-chunk-2}
+\caption{Seasonal dynamics of observed number of OTUs, Chao1, ACE, exponential of the Shannon diversity index and Inverse Simpson index of bacterial and archaeal communities from the surfaces of the macrophytes \textit{C. nodosa} (mixed settlement) and \textit{C. cylindracea} (mixed and monospecific settlement) and in the ambient seawater.\label{calculators}}\label{fig:unnamed-chunk-2}
 \end{figure}

 \begin{figure}[H]